animeshkarmakarAK/animeshkarmakarAK/README.md

 7. python/Apache airflow.

 Current project:
-Building an ETL tool using python and Apache airflow.
+Working in a Micro service architectured distributed system project which is a Payment Orchestration Layer.

 Learning:
 1. Data intensive application management.
-2. Deep dive on Database system concepts.
+2. Deep dive on Docker and K8.

 Professional projects:
 1. ETL tool for National Portal Forum using python, apache airflow, MySQL, MongoDB.